AzuraCast/azuracast-docs/administration/docker.md

             - /path/to/your/file.mp3:/usr/local/share/icecast/web/error.mp3
 ```

-You can place your .mp3 file anywhere on your host machine.
-You just have to specify the path to it by replacing this part: `/path/to/your/file.mp3`

-We recommend to put that file inside the `/var/azuracast` directory though so that you have everything in the same place.

 You will need to restart your Docker containers using `docker-compose down`, then `docker-compose up -d` to apply any changes made to this file.

-> Make sure that the format of the file specified matches the streaming format exactly.
-{.is-warning}

 # Stream Intro File